DANCE EDUCATION PATHWAYS

 Visit nzschoolofdance.ac.nz for more information.

-The New Zealand Diploma in Performing Arts (Level 5) offers two specialisations in Musical Theatre or Māori and Pacific Dance.
+The New Zealand Diploma in Performing Arts (Level 6) offers specialisations in Musical Theatre or Māori and Pacific Dance, including skills in singing, acting and dancing.

-For the Bachelor of Creativity (Level 7), students can either go straight into the 3-year degree and focus on Māori, Samoan, Cook Island and New Zealand contemporary dance, or enter into the 3rd year after completing one of the above 2-year diplomas.
+For the Bachelor of Creativity (Performing Arts) (Level 7), students can either go straight into the 3-year degree and focus on Māori, Samoan, Cook Island and New Zealand contemporary dance, or enter into the 3rd year after completing one of the above 2-year diplomas.
+In the third year, students focus on creating a body of work in their chosen discipline.

 Visit whitireia.ac.nz for more information.